Khentii Mountains Expedition – 2015

 Tour the Khentii Mountains on horseback with Stone Horse Mongolia

-Includes all in-country ground transportation, hotel accommodation with dinner and breakfast, permits, all camping equipment, horse gear, food and accommodation (tent/ger) while in the back country.
+Includes all in-country ground transportation, hotel accommodation with breakfast, permits, all camping equipment, horse gear, food and accommodation (tent/ger) while in the back country.

 Book Your Ride Today!- Group Discounts Are Available